Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

 \subsubsection{Which metrics for "complex" QA?}

-Considering that complex QA is not well defined and answers highly depends on human expectations and values, we could not identify standard metrics in the literature. \citet{ullrichUsingBloomTaxonomy2021} proposes to use Bloom taxonomy to assess question complexity but does not offer a metric for measuring the relevance of answers to question.
+Considering that complex QA is not well defined and answers highly depends on human expectations and values, we could not identify standard metrics in the literature. \citet{ullrichUsingBloomsTaxonomy2021} propose to use Bloom's taxonomy to assess question complexity but does not offer a metric for measuring the relevance of answers to question.
 Metrics identified in previous section for free-form QA could be used when there is a gold/reference answer but shall be unstable considering that a good non-factoid answer can be semantically distance to gold answer.
-In this survey we aim to answer complex questions with the following characteristics: non-factoid, multi-step (requiring decomposition), multi-source of knowledge, higher order of reasoning questions.
+In this survey we aim to focus on complex questions with the following characteristics: non-factoid, multi-step (requiring decomposition), multi-source of knowledge, higher order of reasoning questions.
 We could separately measure each skill of a language model on those characteristics to estimate the capacity to answer using decomposition.
-Using data from BIG bench, we created a summary evaluation of similar QA capacities (see figure \ref{Table [BIG] QA complex QA} [BIG] QA complex QA tasks benchmark).
+Using data from BIG bench, we created a summary evaluation of similar QA capacities comparing human performance to open source LLM models (see \ref{tab:big-bench-hard}).
 However, it will not assess the end-to-end capacity to provide a relevant final answer.
-Current systems like ChatGPT~\citep{haqueThinkThisMost2022} which solves some complex questions, with high differences in quality but a clear improvement curve, used human feedback~\citep{baiTrainingHelpfulHarmless2022} measurement (e.g. ranking/preference).
-A path investigated in papers WebGPT~\citep{nakanoWebGPTBrowserassistedQuestionanswering2022} and Constitutional AI paper~\citep{baiConstitutionalAIHarmlessness2022} is to build one or several Elo scores mapping human preferences competing on different axes (e.g. helpfulness vs harmlessness, compute efficiency) and maximizing frontiers.
+Current systems like ChatGPT which solves some complex questions, with high differences in quality but a clear improvement curve, mainly used human feedback for alignment and evaluation~\citep{openaiGPT4TechnicalReport2023}.
+A path investigated in papers WebGPT~\citep{nakanoWebGPTBrowserassistedQuestionanswering2022} and Constitutional AI~\citep{baiConstitutionalAIHarmlessness2022} is to build Elo‑style preference maps (e.g., helpfulness vs harmlessness, compute efficiency) and seek Pareto frontiers.